hftbattle/documentation/en/interface/analysis/viewer.md

      Viewer won't show empty quotes if this option is turned on.
   * Cumulative volume

-     Show an extra column for each quote representing the total volume of all orders with given direction with price no worse than current quote price.
+     Show an extra column for each quote representing the total volume of all orders with given direction with price no worse than the current quote price.
   * My events

      Viewer will omit all changes without your orders participation while navigating if "Stop only on my events" flag is turned on.